codeboltai/codeboltai.github.io/docs/api/llm/cb_index.md

 cbapicategory:
   - name: inference
     link: inference
-    description: Sends an inference request to the LLM and returns the model's response.
-The model is selected based on the provided
+    description: "Sends an inference request to the LLM and returns the model's response.\r\nThe model is selected based on the provided "

 ---
 # llm
 <CBAPICategory />